-For fans of Google's wearable platform, Wear OS, we're in a bit of limbo right now — which is why putting together a TicWatch E3 review puts me in a bit of a pickle.
-While we know that Google and Samsung are partnering to rebuild Wear OS, we don't know if any existing Wear OS watches will get the update.
+For fans of Google's wearable platform, Wear OS, we're in a bit of limbo right now — which is why putting together a TicWatch E3 review initially put me in a bit of a pickle.
+While we know that Google and Samsung are partnering to rebuild Wear OS, we didn't find out until the tail end of July 2021 that the E3 would get the update — but that still won't happen until mid-2022.

-Fossil has said that it doesn't plan to upgrade current watches, and there has been some confusion as to whether one of the best Android smartwatches available will be upgraded or not — see what I mean?
-It's a pickle.
+Fossil has said that it doesn't plan to upgrade current watches, and though it's been confirmed that one of the best Android smartwatches available will be upgraded — the delay until later next year is still a cause for pause.
 Traditionally the line of E devices from Mobvoi has been in the realm of entry-level smartwatches due to the barebones design and hardware used to get the price down.

-Interestingly though, the TicWatch E3, while still offering a very understated design, is one of two smartwatches on the market that is running the Qualcomm Snapdragon 4100 processor — the other is the TicWatch Pro 3.
-So with the top-of-the-line processor, a higher than usual price tag for an E device, and the uncertain upgradability of the smartwatch platform, is this worth your money?
+Interestingly, the TicWatch E3, while still offering a very understated design, is one of two smartwatches on the market running the Qualcomm Snapdragon 4100 processor — the other is the TicWatch Pro 3.
+So with the top-of-the-line processor, a higher than usual price tag for an E device, and then buying a device with an old operating system, is this worth your money even though it will be updated down the line?

 Bottom line: As only the second smartwatch to be released running the Snapdragon 4100 processor, the TicWatch E3 is a rarity.
-Pair that with good battery life and helpful health and fitness features and you get a Wear OS watch worth considering.
-However, you may want to pause your purchase until you find out if the E3 will be updated to the new Wear OS promised at Google I/O.
+Pair that with good battery life and helpful health and fitness features, and you get a Wear OS watch worth considering.
+However, you may want to pause your purchase to sort out if you're OK with delayed gratification in getting the newest operating system until mid-2022.

 - Running the Snapdragon 4100 processor